MatthewGRowe/CleanWeb/content/_index.md

 * 05/07/24 - Added A2 Content to A level Section.
 * 05/07/24 - Added SQL guide to A level Section.
 * 05/07/24 - Added Hashing, Db Access and String Handling to Winforms area.
+* 08/07/24 - Removed the 'page overview' from section indexes.
+* 08/07/24 - Changed indexes to contain thumbnails.
+* 08/07/24 - Replaced thumbnails in pages to contain hyperlinked images.

 # Planned Activity: